Ziang-Lu/RESTful-with-Flask/my_bookstore/Documentation.md

 ### Authentication & Authorization

-We <u>need a authentication mechanism</u>, so that the web service is only open to those registered users.
+We <u>need an authentication mechanism</u>, so that the web service is only open to those registered users.

 However, the <u>"stateless principle" of RESTful architecture requires that the clients need to provide credentials in every request they send</u>.